Creating Global Connections in your special education classroom

 17. Partnerships for goals

-Those are a lot of goals, so I decided to just choose 8 of them to focus on while creating a unit for students with significant challenges in middle and high school.
-But the issue still, was how to get them to really understand what a global impact meant, and how they could create one.
+There are many goals, so I decided to focus on 8 while creating a unit for students with significant challenges in middle and high school.
+But the issue was still how to get them to really understand what a global impact meant and how they could create one.

 1. I started with a book.

-I wrote a 64 page book in which I talked about each of the goals in terms I thought students would understand.
+I wrote a 64-page book in which I discussed each goal in terms I thought students would understand.
 Then, I gave them a very specific action they could do locally.
 And a specific action they could do globally.

 2. I developed a vocabulary list.

 I find that key vocabulary is critical for long-term retention and generalization of the material.
-For this unit, I was came up with 15 words that I wanted to use in various activities through the unit.
+For this unit, I came up with 15 words I wanted to use in various activities.

 15 Vocabulary cards